Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: A Family Of SOS Problems That Yield Polynomials That Converge To The VF

 \section{{A Family Of SOS Problems That Yield Polynomials That Converge To The VF}}

-Consider some $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$ and denote $\{J_d\}_{d \in \N}$ as the sequence of solutions to the optimization problem found in Eqn.~\eqref{opt: convex L1 norm}.
-We have shown in Prop.~\ref{prop: SOS converges} that the sequence of functions, $\{J_d\}_{d \in \N}$, converge to any VF associated with the family of OCP's $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$ with respect to the $L^1$ norm.
-The indexed polynomial optimization problems in Eqn.~\eqref{opt: convex L1 norm} may now be readily tightened to more tractable SOS optimization problems.
+Consider some $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$ and denote $\{J_d\}_{d \in \N}$ as the sequence of solutions to the optimization problem found in Eq.~\eqref{opt: convex L1 norm}.
+We have shown in {Prop.~\ref{prop: convergence of inf L1}} that the sequence of functions, $\{J_d\}_{d \in \N}$, converge to any VF associated with the family of OCPs $\{c,g,f,\Omega,U,T\} \in \mcl M_{Lip}$ with respect to the $L^1$ norm.
+The indexed polynomial optimization problems in Eq.~\eqref{opt: convex L1 norm} may now be readily tightened to more tractable SOS optimization problems.

-Specifically, for each $d \in \N$, we tighten the polynomial optimization problem in Eqn.~\eqref{opt: convex L1 norm} to the SOS optimization problem given in Eqn.~\eqref{opt: SOS for sub soln of finite time}.
-We will show in Prop.~\ref{prop: SOS converges} that the sequence of solutions to the SOS problem given in Eqn.~\eqref{opt: SOS for sub soln of finite time} yield polynomials, $\{P_d\}_{d \in \N}$, indexed by degree $d \in \N$, that converge to the VF (with respect to the $L^1$ norm) as $d \to \infty$.
+Specifically, for each $d \in \N$, we tighten the polynomial optimization problem in Eq.~\eqref{opt: convex L1 norm} to the SOS optimization problem given in Eq.~\eqref{opt: SOS for sub soln of finite time}.
+We {later} show in Prop.~\ref{prop: SOS converges} that the sequence of solutions to the SOS problem given in Eq.~\eqref{opt: SOS for sub soln of finite time} yield polynomials, $\{P_d\}_{d \in \N}$, indexed by degree $d \in \N$, that converge to the VF (with respect to the $L^1$ norm) as $d \to \infty$.

 For our SOS implementation we consider a special class of OCPs, given next in Defn.~\ref{defn: polynomial optimal control}.

 \begin{defn} We say the six tuple $\{c,g,f,\Omega,U,T\}$ is a \textit{polynomial optimal control problem} or $\{c,g,f,\Omega,U,T\} \in \mcl M_{Poly}$ if the following holds \begin{enumerate} \item $c \in \mcl P(\R^n\times \R^m \times \R, \R )$ and $g \in \mcl P(\R^n,\R)$. \item $f \in \mcl P(\R^n\times \R^m, \R^n )$. \item There exists $h_\Omega \in \mcl P(\R^n, \R)$ such that $\Omega=\{x \in \R^n: h_\Omega(x) \ge 0\}$. \item There exists $h_U \in \mcl P(\R^m, \R)$ such that $U=\{u \in \R^m: h_U(u) \ge 0\}$. \end{enumerate} \end{defn} Note polynomials are locally Lipschitz continuous, that is $\mcl P(\R^n \times \R, \R) \subset LocLip(\R^n \times \R, \R)$.
 Therefore $\mcl M_{Poly} \subset \mcl M_{Lip}$.